-As we have learned in other articles on this site, there is a difference between the way references are cited.
+As we have learned in other articles on this site, there is a difference between the way you cite references in your school paper, including using a reference list or a works cited list.
 It all depends on what citation style your teacher asks you to use while you’re preparing your school project bibliography.

 Differences of Style

 Many people use the terms “works cited,” “reference list” and “bibliography” interchangeably, but there are differences.
 First of all, it depends on the subject you are writing about and the citation style your teacher tells you to use.

 Usually, in high school English and even many college classes, your teacher will tell you to use MLA style.
 MLA style is used when writing about language, literature and other humanities subjects.
 MLA uses a Works Cited page.
 Works Cited is a reference list of all the sources you have actually used while writing your paper.

 In college, particularly in the social and behavioral sciences, such as psychology and sociology, you may be required to format your paper in the APA style.
 APA uses a simple author-date citation style.

 MLA’s work cited page and APA’s references are considered reference lists, not bibliographies.
 The big difference is that reference and works cited are lists of sources you have quoted or paraphrased within your school paper.
 Each time you use an in-text citation, you must include that source in your Works Cited or Reference list.
 Each in-text citation matches up to an entry.

 Matching In-Text Source Entries